Zzdragon66/university-reddit-data-dashboard/README.md

 5. At the brower, enter `localhost:8080`.
 The username is `airflow` and password is `airflow`
 6. Go to [Variable](http://localhost:8080/variable/list/) page, and import the `variables.json` at airflows folder
 7. Go to [DAG](http://localhost:8080/dags/university-subreddit-data-dashboard/grid) and Run the DAG

+### Data Visualization

+* After the data pipeline finished, run `make dashboard` to generate the local data dashboard
+* local datadashboard is at `localhost:5050`

 ### Tear Down the project